-We work with your practice to support 50% of the OOH rota.
-Our ‘ON’ week starts on Monday at 5pm, though we offer to pick up emergencies that come in just before 5pm.
+We start a working week on Monday at 5pm, though we offer to pick up emergencies that come in just before 5pm.
 We cover the nightshift until 8.30 each night and then cover a full weekend from Friday night to Monday morning.
-The following week is covered by your vets.
+If we are providing a week on week off service, the following week is covered by your vets.
 We also cover 50% of bank holidays and rotate between covering Christmas and New Year on an annual basis.
-See below for our 2021 rota pattern.
+Full time cover means we cover all bank holidays as well as Christmas and New Year.

 Our vets are all employed solely by Equicall, so relieving the concerns about competition cross over.
 Our success has been in the way that we develop relationships with the practices we collaborate with.
 We do not see ourselves as a separate entity from the member practices, instead it’s about a continuity of care.
 Our team of experienced vets support each other geographically to provide a high level of care for your clients.